Deformation Theory and Partition Lie Algebras: The axiomatic argument

 It is often called the \emph{cotangent fibre} or \emph{$\mathcal{O}$-algebra homology} and can be thought of as the derived indecomposables functor.

 \begin{remark} If $k$ is a field of characteristic zero, this was discussed by Hinich \cite{HinichHomotopy}, \mbox{who studied} operads in chain complexes of $k$-vector spaces.
-For general $\einf$-ring spectra $R$, modelled as commutative algebra objects in symmetric spectra, these functors were also studied in \cite{Harpermodel1, Harpermodel2, Harpermodel3}. \end{remark}
+For general $\einf$-ring spectra $R$, modelled as commutative algebras in symmetric spectra, these functors were also studied in \cite{Harpermodel1, Harpermodel2, Harpermodel3}. \end{remark}

 Informally speaking, bar-cobar duality aims to recover an $\mathcal{O}$-algebra $A$ from $\cot(A)$ together with some additional structure placed on it.
 More formally, we observe that $C=\cot \circ \sqz$ defines a comonad on $\md_k$, and abstract nonsense gives rise to a functor